-In order to verify the synergistic effect of Lewis acid-base pairs formed between alkali metal and metal oxides and to clarify the structure-activity relationship in the catalyst, in situ diffuse reflectance infrared Fourier transform spectroscopy (DRIFTS) was utilized to characterize the degree of methanol adsorption and activation of the catalysts with different alkali metal contents (Figure 5).
-As shown in Figure 5a, the infrared (IR) peak at 3600-3800 cm-1 was assigned to the -OH stretching mode of methanol, and the IR peak at 2969 cm-1 was attributed to the vibration absorption peak of the methanol C-H bond28.
+In order to verify the synergistic effect of Lewis acid-base pairs formed between alkali metal and metal oxides and to clarify the structure-activity relationship in the catalyst, in situ Diffuse Reflectance Infrared Fourier Transform Spectroscopy (DRIFTS) was utilized to characterize the degree of methanol adsorption and activation of the catalysts with different alkali metal contents (Figure 8).
+As shown in Figure 8a, the infrared (IR) peak at 3600-3800 cm-1 was assigned to the -OH stretching mode of methanol, and the IR peak at 2969 cm-1 was attributed to the vibration absorption peak of the methanol C-H bond.
 Meanwhile, the IR peaks at 1460 cm-1 and 1450 cm-1 were of the bending vibration of the -CH3 unit.
-The typical IR peaks attributed to CH3O species^{29,30} (2926, 2846, 1462, 1080 cm-1) were notably higher with the adsorption time passing, implying that the catalyst can adsorb and activate methanol and then generate CH3O active species, which is thought to be the key intermediate in transesterification.
+The typical IR peaks attributed to CH3O\ species (2926, 2846, 1462, 1080 cm-1) were notably higher with the adsorption time passing, implying that the catalyst can adsorb and activate methanol and then generate CH3O\ active species, which is thought to be the key intermediate in transesterification.
 While the wide signal at ~ 1400 cm-1 could be ascribed to the -OH bending vibration mode of methanol, indicating that methanol molecules are also adsorbed on the catalyst surface.
-Similar to Figure 5a, Figure 5b-c also show similar spectra, and the height and area of adsorption peaks were remarkably increased after the addition of alkali metal.
-CuO/ZnO-9%K2O existing the strongest adsorption peaks illustrate that it possesses excellent adsorption and activation ability for methanol and thus forms more CH3O species.
-As a result, although CuO/ZnO can also activate methanol to form the key intermediate CH3O, the adsorption and dissociation ability of the catalyst for methanol were substantially boosted after adding alkali metal K, accompanied by the intensified ability to form active intermediates (CH3O).
-Then, the sample adsorbed methanol vapor was purged with the inert atmosphere, and the desorption results were shown in Figure 5d-f.
-By comparing, it was detected that the peak intensity of CuO/ZnO-25%K2O belonging to the CH3O species was lower than that of CuO/ZnO-9%K2O.
-Combining with CO2-TPD and XPS characterization, we propose that the catalyst with too strong basicity affects the electronic structure of CuO/ZnO, which weakens the adsorption of CH3O intermediate.
+Similar to Figure 8a, Figure 8b-c also show similar spectra, and the height and area of adsorption peaks were remarkably increased after the addition of alkali metal.
+CuO/ZnO-9%K2O existing the strongest adsorption peaks illustrate that it possesses excellent adsorption and activation ability for methanol and thus forms more CH3O\ species.
+As a result, although CuO/ZnO can also activate methanol to form the key intermediate CH3O\, the adsorption and dissociation ability of the catalyst for methanol were substantially boosted after adding alkali metal K, accompanied by the intensified ability to form active intermediates (CH3O\).
+Then, the sample adsorbed methanol vapor was purged with the inert atmosphere, and the desorption results were shown in Figure 8d-f.
+By comparing, it was detected that the peak intensity of CuO/ZnO-25%K2O belonging to the CH3O\ species was lower than that of CuO/ZnO-9%K2O.
+Combining with CO2-TPD, NH3-TPD, and XPS characterization, we propose that the catalyst with too strong basicity not only affects the electronic structure of CuO/ZnO but also reduces the acidity of the catalyst, which weakens the adsorption of the intermediate CH3O\.
 Based on the above analysis, it can be concluded that the activity of the catalyst comes from the alkali metal and metal oxides with an advanced synergistic dissociation-adsorption effect.
-The alkali metal K serves as the Lewis base active center, which affects the dissociation of methanol, while the metal oxides behave as the Lewis acids and play a key role in the stability of the active intermediate CH3O.
-Both realize the adsorption and dissociation of methanol and the further stable adsorption of the active intermediate CH3O through the formed Lewis acid-base pairs, which synergistically promote the transesterification.
-Afterwards, the adsorption rates of a series of catalysts were further compared (Figure S5).
-At the beginning, the dissociation adsorption rate of the CuO/ZnO catalyst for methanol was the fastest.
+The alkali metal K serves as the Lewis base active center, which affects the dissociation of methanol, while the metal oxides behave as the Lewis acids and play a key role in the stability of the active intermediate CH3O\.
+Both realize the adsorption and dissociation of methanol and the further stable adsorption of the active intermediate CH3O\ through the formed Lewis acid-base pairs, which synergistically promote the transesterification.
+Afterwards, the adsorption rates of a series of catalysts were further compared (Figure S7).
+In the beginning, the dissociation adsorption rate of the CuO/ZnO catalyst for methanol was the fastest.
 However, with time on stream, the different catalysts had similar adsorption rates, but the attenuation of adsorption rate is the least in CuO/ZnO-9%K2O with the best performance.
 On the contrary, the adsorption rates of the other catalysts declined observably and formed an adsorption platform, which confirms that the appropriate addition of alkali metal has the optimal activity for methanol adsorption activation and affects the synergistic interaction between Lewis acid-base pairs.